poproar/Barnabas-Instructors-Guide/_lessons/09/index.md

 ![fig 9.2](fig-9_2.jpg){:class="image "}

-Go to [CONTROL], and drag in a [LOOP-DO] block (if it isn't there already).
-Click on [SAVE], type in your name, and click [SAVE] again.
-Note that every program needs a [LOOP-DO].
+Go to `CONTROL`, and drag in a `LOOP-DO` block (if it isn't there already).
+Click on `SAVE`, type in your name, and click `SAVE` again.
+Note that every program needs a `LOOP-DO`.

 ![fig 9.3](fig-9_3.jpg){:class="image "}

-Now click [UPLOAD], type in your name, and click [SAVE].
+Now click `UPLOAD`, type in your name, and click `SAVE`.
 Your program will now upload code into your robot.

 ![fig 9.4](fig-9_4.jpg){:class="image "}

 Congratulations, you just wrote your first program!
-In the future, you will want to always click [Save], and then [Upload] when loading your program to your Barnabas-Bot.
+In the future, you will want to always click `SAVE`, and then `UPLOAD` when loading your program to your Barnabas-Bot.

 #### Vocabulary